 Practice Fusion Suggested Workflow

 Practice Fusion suggests the following workflow to help ensure that you gain numerator credit for this measure within the Practice Fusion EHR.

-When sending a referral for a patient, make sure that the referral is sent via Direct Message if the recipient is not a Practice Fusion provider, or through the Practice Fusion network if the recipient is a verified Practice Fusion provider, or via the "Send by Fax" option available in the referral window.
-Referrals sent from within your Practice Fusion account using either method will be available for review within the patient's Timeline.
+When sending a referral for a patient, make sure that the referral is sent via Direct Message if the recipient is not a Practice Fusion provider, through the Practice Fusion network if the recipient is a verified Practice Fusion provider, or via the "Send by Fax" option available in the referral window.
+Referrals sent from within your Practice Fusion account using these methods will be available for review within the patient's Timeline.

 Coordinate, as appropriate, with the provider whom the referral was sent to ensure that they received it and to ensure that they send a follow-up consultant report after the patient is seen.